 - Communication (Kommunikation)

-Reflection upon aspects of academic communication is just as important as the introduction to some fundamental techniques.
+With the ongoing digitalization of scholarship and the current attempts to increase its relevance to society, aspects of academic communication are of ever greater importance.
 The aspects covered here include the foundations and conditions of (academic) communication (rules on feedback, techniques for asking questions and an inquisitive attitude), as well as various genres and target audiences in the context of both academic and non-academic communication.

 - Leadership (Führen)

-By taking on leadership positions within the university, academics will be faced with significant challenges requiring professional and personal responsibility.
+By taking on leadership positions, often without prior experience, within the university, academics are faced with significant challenges requiring professional and personal development.
 This area of qualification aims to prepare early-career researchers for this task through a reflective examination of their own leadership roles and the expectations that come with such roles.
 Among the themes discussed here include staff management and development, decision-making strategies and conflict management.

 - Diversity (Diversität)